 As Minister of Education Ron negotiated a five year labour agreement with the Alberta Teachers Association and resolved the longstanding unfunded pension liability issue.

 As Minister of Energy for the province, Ron led the competitiveness review of the oil and gas industry which addressed issues with Alberta's royalty structure.
 He began the process of streamlining the regulatory process which resulted in the creation of the single regulator for oil and gas.
 During his term as Energy minister the province also negotiated the contract which will see the first heavy oil upgrader constructed under the province's Bitumen Royalty-In-Kind program.

 As Minister of Finance, Ron spearheaded the development of the Government of Alberta's budget which was released in the spring of 2012.
 He did not seek re-election in the 2012 provincial election.

 In 2014, Ron ran for the Conservative Party of Canada nomination in the newly created riding of Calgary Signal Hill, and was selected by members in April 2014 to represent the Conservative party in the riding for the upcoming general election.
 He won the 2015 federal general election with one of the highest percentages of support in the country, and was appointed by the Leader of the Opposition as the Vice Chair of the Standing Committee on Finance, a role he remained in for two years.
 Ron now sits on the Standing Committee on Transport.

 Ron has served as a director of the board of Calgary's Pinebrook Golf Club and the Slopes Community Association.
 He is a committed community volunteer has donated his time to many community endeavours including organizing a number of fundraisers and sports celebrity dinners.

-Ron and his wife, Linda, have lived in Calgary Signal Hill for almost 20 years and have two adult children who have chosen to live in Calgary Signal Hill as well.
+Ron and his wife, Linda, have lived in Calgary Signal Hill for more than 20 years.